I’ve been conducting a crazy money experiment in my business these last few months.

 Remember how karma works.
 The energy of your choice will be reflected in the energy of your consequence, right?
 (If you want to learn more about karma, check out my Karmic Mastery program.)

-If you keep this in mind, then it’s obvious that you won’t create value by doing a bunch of networking you hate, or by creating an online business even though you despise dealing with technology.
+If you keep this in mind, then it’s obvious that you won’t create value by doing a bunch of networking you hate, or by slugging through a day job you despise because it’s a “stepping stone.”

-If the only value we derive from creating our business is experiencing our capacity to suck it up and do what we don’t actually want to do … well, our financial results will be less than stellar.
+If the only value we derive from our work is experiencing our capacity to suck it up and do what we don’t actually want to do … well, our financial results will be less than stellar.

-The very PROCESS of creating our business has to give us an experience we value – not because it’s hard (that’s that old “work” mentality, sneaking back in!) but because we get to experience ourselves in our brilliance and our gifts through the action of creation.
+The very PROCESS of creating income has to give us an experience we value – not because it’s hard (that’s that old “work” mentality, sneaking back in!) but because we get to experience ourselves in our brilliance and our gifts through the action of creation.

 Instead of creating work, focus on creating value.